Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

 Scanning probe microscopy (SPM) allows studies of the Kondo effect in atomic and molecular systems with unprecedented detail.
-Since the first SPM observations of the Kondo effect on individual magnetic adatoms adsorbed on noble metal surfaces \cite{Madhavan98,Li98a,Madhavan01,Knorr02} it has become usual to extract $T_{\mathrm{K}}$ from the differential $dI/dV(V)$ conductance spectra measured over the Kondo impurity: When the experimental temperature $T_{{\rm exp}}$ is much lower than $T_{\mathrm{K}}$ ($T_{{\rm exp}} \ll T_{\mathrm{K}}$), the system is in the strongly-correlated Kondo singlet state and the spectra are dominated by a zero-bias Kondo resonance whose half width at half maximum (HWHM) is directly proportional to $k_{\mathrm{B}}T_{\mathrm{K}}$ \cite{Hewson97}.
+Since the first SPM observations of the Kondo effect on individual magnetic adatoms adsorbed on noble metal surfaces \cite{Madhavan98,Li98a,Madhavan01,Knorr02} it has become usual to extract $T_{\mathrm{K}}$ from the differential $dI/dV(V)$ conductance spectra measured over the Kondo impurity: When the experimental temperature $T_{{\rm exp}}$ is much lower than $T_{\mathrm{K}}$ ($T_{{\rm exp}} \ll T_{\mathrm{K}}$), the system is in the strongly-correlated Kondo singlet state.
+The spectra are dominated by a zero-bias Kondo resonance whose half width at half maximum (HWHM) is directly proportional to $k_{\mathrm{B}}T_{\mathrm{K}}$ \cite{Hewson97}.
 However, when $T_{{\rm exp}} \gg T_{\mathrm{K}}$, the spin of the magnetic impurity becomes asymptotically free and the tunneling spectra are best described by a perturbative spin-flip model, yielding temperature-broadened logarithmic singularities at zero bias \cite{appelbaum66,*appelbaum67,Zhang13,ternes15}.

 The crossover between both regimes can be controlled via substrate hybridization \cite{Temirov:Nanotech08,Greuling11,Toher11,greuling13,Oberg13}.
-However, despite its importance, a comprehensive study of the crossover regime between strong and weak coupling still poses a challenge.
-This is a consequence of the difficulty to obtain the relevant energy scale in the crossover regime from experimental data, which can lead to a drastically incorrect estimate of $T_{\mathrm{K}}$ when applying an unsuitable model \cite{Zhang13, Gruber18}.
-In this letter we provide a quantitative analysis of this regime and show that throughout the complete crossover from weak to strong coupling $T_{\mathrm{K}}$ can be deduced from \emph{experimental} $dI/dV$ spectra, if the information contained in the incipient Zeeman splitting in external magnetic field is additionally taken into account.
+However, in spite of a significant experimental effort \cite{Parks07, Parks10,Temirov:Nanotech08,Greuling11,Toher11,greuling13,Oberg13}, a comprehensive study of the continuous evolution of $T_{\mathrm{K}}$ still poses a significant challenge.
+One of the reasons is the difficulty in determining the relevant energy scale in the crossover regime from experimental data, which can lead to a drastically incorrect estimate of $T_{\mathrm{K}}$ \cite{Zhang13, Gruber18}.
+In this Letter we provide both the experimental data and the recipe for their quantitative analysis which are together showing a continuous evolution from strongly correlated Kondo-regime to the free spin $1/2$ ground-state.
+Our key finding is that $T_{\mathrm{K}}$ cannot be deduced unambiguously from the \emph{experimental} $dI/dV$ spectra unless additional information is taken into account.
+We show that incipient (not fully evolved) Zeeman splitting is sufficient for this goal if two cases with distinct magnetic fields are analyzed together.

 We use the archetypical 3,4,9,10-perylene-tetracarboxylic-dianhydride (PTCDA) molecule on the Ag(111) surface as our model system.
 The tuning of the hybridization is achieved by lifting the molecule with the tip of an SPM from the surface \cite{Temirov:Nanotech08,Greuling11,Toher11,greuling13}.
 The variation of the tip-sample distance during the lifting process provides effective control over the (dominant) coupling $\Gamma_\mathrm{S}$ between the singly occupied molecular orbital and the substrate.
 It is thus possible to transform the system from the strongly correlated Kondo singlet to the free spin $1/2$ ground state (Fig.~\ref{fig1_scheme}).